What’s the Deal with Inulin?

 Why are people consuming inulin?

-Think of inulin as fiber (or fibre for my European.)
+Think of inulin as fiber (or fibre for my Europeans.)
 There's a slew of benefits when it comes to taking it, but some of the most prominent include:

 prebiotic improvement of gut health